LowGravityPL/raccoonwp.github.io/pages/recipes.md

 If you would like to learn more about the idea and how it works in the background please read [this article](https://kamilgrzegorczyk.com/2018/05/02/how-to-disable-plugins-on-certain-environment/).

-## Feature removal
-You don't like particular RaccoonWP feature?
-Please follow the recipes below to remove them from the project.

 ### How to remove support for Twig templates
 In case you are not a fan of TWIG templating you should remove Timber plugin from your project.